-- 1. What are the objectives of the ABND exercise? - 2 What are the main steps of the ABND process? - 3.
+- 1. What are the objectives of the ABND exercise? - 2.
+What are the main steps and duration of the ABND process? - 3.
 How do we ensure that all stakeholders are involved from the outset? - 4.
-How do we overcome the challenges of data limitations in some countries? - 5.
-How do we move from a technical validation of the report to a political endorsement?
+How can the ABND exercise contribute to a country's national strategy on social protection?

-This module explains the objectives and process of the assessment based national dialogue exercise.
+This module explains the objectives and process of the assessment-based national dialogue exercise.
 The importance of the ABND as a participatory approach is highlighted.
-This session covers the three steps of the ABND, i.e. building the assessment matrix, costing recommendations and having the finalized report endorsed technically and politically.
+This session covers the three steps of the ABND, i.e. building the assessment matrix, costing recommendations, and having the finalized report endorsed technically and politically.
 Some of the limitations and challenges of conducting the ABND exercise are shared with the participants.
-The ABND process is illustrated through examples on how the exercise was carried out in Indonesia and Thailand.
+The ABND process is illustrated through examples on how the exercise was carried out in Cambodia, Indonesia, Kyrgyzstan, Lao People's Democratic Republic, Malawi, Mongolia, Mozambique, Myanmar, Niger, the Philippines, Thailand, Vanuatu, Viet Nam, and Zambia.